 Cooperative Business Assistance Corporation (CBAC) is a non-profit, "mission-based," non-bank lender that provides loans ranging from $1,000 up to $250,000 directly and in partnership with other lenders in our target market area, which includes the Counties of Atlantic, Burlington, Cape May, Camden, Cumberland, Gloucester, and Salem in New Jersey, and in Philadelphia, Pennsylvania.
 We also provide training and technical assistance in support of our loans to help small businesses start, grow, and succeed.
 CBAC is currently working with the New Jersey Economic Development Authority (NJEDA), other agencies, and partners to assist small businesses during the pandemic.
 We are experiencing an unusually high volume of inquiries so thank you for your patience.

-CBAC is not an SBA Paycheck Protection Program (PPP) Lender.
+CBAC did not offer the SBA Paycheck Protection Program (PPP).

 The SBA PPP loan program expired on 8-8-2020.
-Though CBAC is an SBA Lender, but we do not offer PPP Loans.
-Any PPP applications sent to us will be deleted or shredded in order to protect your privacy!
-Funding for this SBA program and other emergency assistance options resumed 4-27-20.
-Please contact your current bank or visit for updated program information and a list of participating lenders.
-Even though we are not participating in the PPP loan option, listed below are other forms of assistance that CBAC, the SBA and participating lenders, and other State and local agencies that are available and coming soon.
+Though CBAC is an SBA lending partner, we never offered PPP Loans.
+Any PPP applications that were sent to sent to us were deleted or shredded to protect peoples' privacy!
+For information about the future of the PPP loan option, please check out the links below and/or contact your current bank or visit www.sba.gov for updated information about PPP and other available federal assistance.
+Even though we did not offer PPP loans, listed below are other forms of assistance that CBAC, the SBA, and participating lenders, and other State and local agencies have offered, will offer, or that are still "coming soon."

-The original restrictions and directives put in place about "social distancing," what is considered an essential business, and other information have changed several times during the past six months.
-NJ and PA have also updated their directives several times regarding what businesses can and cannot do.
+The original restrictions and directives put in place about "social distancing," what is considered an essential business and other information changed several times during the past six months.
+NJ and PA updated their directives several times regarding what businesses can and cannot do.
 As the pandemic continues to fluctuate, so do the rules regarding what businesses can and cannot do in their respective states.

 Business owners are rightfully concerned about what this means for your businesses, employees, and customers.
-Some of you have already been forced to make difficult choices.
+Some of you were already forced to make difficult choices.
 Others are overwhelmed with the unexpected demand for your goods and services.
 You are not alone.

 No one expected things to last as long as they have, and everyone is concerned about when it will end.
-We know the economic and workplace issues we are all facing can be overwhelming, however, the health and well-being of our customers, your families and employees, and our staff is most important to us.
-We will continue to take the following steps to ensure we meet your needs, while also ensuring your health and safety, as well as that of our team members:
+We know the economic and workplace issues we are all facing are overwhelming.
+However, the health and well-being of our customers, your families and employees, and our staff continues to be most important to us.
+Because of that, we are continuing to take the following steps to ensure we meet your needs, while also ensuring your health and safety, as well as that of our team members:

 What if I have an appointment with a CBAC team member?

-CBAC has extended the cancellation of all in-person visits indefinitely, except on a case-by-case basis.
+CBAC has extended the cancellation of in-person visits indefinitely, except on a case-by-case basis.
 If we are not able to meet with you in person, we can still meet with you virtually!
 Please contact the person with whom you had a scheduled appointment, or call us at 856-966-8181.
 Otherwise, feel free to check back for updates to this policy on our website.